davidgilbertson/react-recollect/README.md

 users in crappy old browsers could instead be spent making awesome new features for the vast majority of your users.

-For inspiration, these brave websites have dropped the hammer and now show a message saying they don't support IE:
+For inspiration, these brave websites have dropped the hammer and dropped support for IE:

 - GitHub (owned by Microsoft!)
 - devdocs.io